My shopping cart

 Your cart is currently empty.Continue Shopping

-Constipation is common in cats.
+Does your cat suffer with occasional feline constipation?
+Acupressure can help.
 Most often it’s a mild condition where acupressure and other home remedies can help.
-Be mindful though that feline constipation may be indicative of a more serious health issue and need the immediate attention of your holistic veterinarian.
+Be mindful though that feline constipation may indicate a more serious health issue and need the immediate attention of your holistic veterinarian.

-Constipation is characterized by infrequent stools or stools that are difficult to pass.
+Feline constipation is characterized by infrequent stools or stools that are difficult to pass.
 Most cats defecate about every 24-36 hours.
-If your cat is defecating less frequently and straining, she may be constipated.
 While there is some variation, if more than 48-72 hours passes without a bowel movement, contact your veterinarian.

 Common indicators of constipation include:

-This chart gives you the acupressure points you can use to help relieve mild, non-threatening constipation in your cat.
+This chart gives you the acupressure points you can use to help relieve mild, non-threatening feline constipation.

 • Increase water intake